labgem/microscope-user-doc/docs/content/compgenomics/panRGP.rst

 The algorithm uses a sequence of genes that are represented by their family’s partition (**persistent: yellow**; **shell: green**; **blue:cloud**).

 (1) A score is attributed to group of consecutive genes, based on their partition.
-Persistent genes get a score of −(3) x (x being the number of consecutive genes) and both cloud and shell genes get a score of +1.
+Persistent genes get a score of
+.. math:: -(3)^x (x+1 being the number of consecutive genes) and both cloud and shell genes get a score of +1.

 (2) Consecutive persistent genes (preserved region) and consecutive cloud and shell genes (variable region) are regrouped in nodes.

-(3) Each node representing a preserved region is evaluated to determine if it should be grouped with its surrounding node(s) or being considered as a gap in the potential variable region.
-The "node merge" is done only if the addition of its score with the minimum score of its neighboring RGP node(s) is positive.
+(3) Each node representing a preserved region is evaluated to determine if it should be grouped with its surrounding node(s) or being seperated into 2 potential variable regions.
+The "node merge" is done only if the sum of the score of the preserved region and the minimum score of its neighboring RGP node is positive or equals to 0 (to allow a few persistant gene into a RGP).

 (4) All nodes have been processed, so variable regions can be parsed to extract the genes they encompass.
 Here, a RGP of 5 genes (3 shell, 1 persistent and 1 cloud) and one of 2 gene (2 cloud) are obtained.